AlphaSlayer1964/kemono-dl/README.md

 --favorite-users-updated-within N_DAYS    Only download favorite users that have been updated within the last N days.
 --kemono-favorite-posts                   Adds all favorites posts from kemono.party.
 (Requires cookies while logged in) --coomer-favorite-posts                   Adds all favorites posts from coomer.party.
-(Requires cookies while logged in) -o, --output PATH                         Path to download location --restrict-names                          Restrict file names and folder names to only ASCII characters, and remove "&" and spaces
+(Requires cookies while logged in) -o, --output TEMPLATE                     Output file path template.
+See "OUTPUT TEMPLATE" for details --restrict-names                          Restrict file names and folder names to only ASCII characters, and remove "&" and spaces
 --no-indexing                             Do not index file names.
 Might cause issues if attachments have duplicate names.
 -a, --archive FILE                        Downloads only posts that are not in provided archive file.
 (Can not be used with --update-posts)